 INTERNATIONAL STUDENT PROGRAM STUDENT HANDBOOK

-This Handbook should be read together with the Orientation Handbook you receive on arrival at Elwood College.
+This information should be read together with the Orientation Handbook you receive on arrival at Elwood College.

 As an International Student, you must be very careful to follow all the Visa conditions that have been set out for you by the Australian Department of Immigration and Border Protection.